-- A completed online application form (apply on the FPCC Grant Portal: www.fpcc.ca/login) - A cover letter that describes your program and its context within the community - At least one signed and dated letter of support - For First Nations / Bands: Council Resolution (signed and dated) or a letter of approval signed by the Band Manager or Chief Councillor - For Societies/Organizations: a letter of approval (signed and dated) by the Executive Director or General Manager
+- A completed online application form (apply on the FPCC Grant Portal: www.fpcc.ca/login) - A cover letter that describes your program and its context within the community - At least one signed and dated letter of support - For First Nations / Bands: please provide a letter of support from supporting departments, organizations, or collaborators. - For Societies / Organizations: please provide at least one letter of support from the local First Nation and/or the Nations whose language is the focus of the application. - For First Nations / Bands: Council Resolution (signed and dated) or a letter of approval signed by the Band Manager or Chief Councillor - For Societies/Organizations: a letter of approval (signed and dated) by the Executive Director or General Manager